tamberg/zephyr-workshop/README.md

 This workshop is aimed at interested people with programming experience, ideally in C, but also in Python or Java.

 ### Prerequisites
-Participants will need a laptop with MacOS, Windows or Linux, and a data-enabled USB-C cable, if available.
+Participants need a laptop with MacOS, Windows or Linux.
 IoT hardware including sensors is available on loan.

 The workshop requires a Wi-Fi network that is accessible without a portal.
 Alternatively, a personal smartphone can be used as a hotspot.